-When you’re in the process of training yourself to wake up early, you may feel like sleeping in on a rainy or cold day.
+When you’re in the process of training yourself to wake up in the morning, you may feel like sleeping in on a rainy or cold day.
 Try to avoid giving in to such excuses, because once you give in, it’ll be difficult to break out of the habit and you’ll have to retrain yourself all over again.

 Eat a Light Dinner

 Heavy and spicy meals may make you feel drowsy temporarily, but they take longer to digest, impacting sleep.